 On average, a Business Plan has about 20-200 pages depending on the size and structure of your business.
 These pages contain your objectives/goals for the next 3 to 5 years.
 These include topics such as your product, market, operational strategies, financials, competition, opportunity, and risks/challenges that you anticipate.
 All this content is mainly in the format of detailed texts with the occasional graphs and charts to aid in further description.

-Whether you are a new startup with just a business idea or already have a business running, it is essential to have a Business Plan for the following reasons.
+Whether you are a new startup with just a business idea or already have a business running, it is essential to have a Business Plan for the reasons outlined below.
+Download the template we have put together with step by step instructions on how to create a business plan for your business.

 Reasons why you need a Business Plan